arunsha1983/Nornir3_8021x-_Switch_Configurator/README.md

 # Nornir 8021x Switch Configurator Use Case

-- Each device in device.txt we will gather switchport details with TextFSM and Filter only the access ports
+- Each device in device.txt we will gather switchport details with TextFSM parsing and Filter only the access ports
 - After gathering access ports will generate configuration for each device using jinja2 template
-- Push the generated configuration to each device that is Global and Interface configutions(Only Access Ports)
+- Push the generated DOT1X configuration to each device that is Global and Interface level configurations (Only to Access Ports)

 ## Overview of the files
 This script is built around Nornir 3.1 and with various plugins.
 For ease of use i have used Meheretab Mengistu MyFunction module to get username and password to generate it in the inventory defaults.yaml file.